hashShank/ssh-client/README.md

 ### Encryption

-The message is XOR-ed with the shared secret (lower byte) before being sent over the socket.
+The message is XOR-ed with the shared secret before being sent over the socket.
 Decryption is done the same way on the receiver side.

 ## Educational Value